bearkerb/tp/docs/UserGuide.md

 - Once linked, the job will appear under the tenant’s assigned jobs in the display.
 - Deleting a linked job will also remove it from the all tenants' assigned job lists.
 - Marking and unmarking linked job will change the status of completion under tenant's assigned job list.
+- The same job can be linked to multiple tenants.

 Examples:
 - `link 1 j/2` links the 2nd maintenance job in the job list to the 1st tenant in the tenant list.